Joshuawayne/pokemon/README.md

 *   **Real-time Search:** A client-side search feature allows users to instantly filter the Pokémon list.
 *   **Interactive UI:** Pokémon are displayed as holographic, 3D-tilting cards that react to the user's cursor for an engaging experience.
 *   **Responsive Design:** The application is fully responsive and provides a seamless experience on mobile, tablet, and desktop devices.
-*   **Animated Splash Screen:** A thematic splash screen provides an immersive entry into the application on the first visit of a session.
+*   **Animated Splash Screen:** The splash screen provides an  entry into the application on the first visit of a session.

 ---